t-f-g/CarND/CarND-Behavioral-Cloning-Project/README.md

 The first goal is to simplify the data so that the model can also be simple.
 Then we need enough data so that it can generalize.
 ![Preprocessing of Images and Data](solution approach.png)

+Since standard python data structures were used and the stored images were 32x32x1, they all fit into memory nicely and no generators were needed.

+The training data was shuffled and split into a 17.5% validation.
+Testing will occur solely on the virtual test track.

 ##Model overview

 This is a basic model starting with normalization, 2d convolution with rectified linear unit activation which then gets pooled and dropped and flattened.

+The model was compiled using the Adam optimizer.

 ![Model Overview](model overview.png)